0xCarti/InvoiceManager/README.md

 ## Data Import

-Administrators can quickly seed the database using sample files located in the `import_files` directory at the project root.
-Place your own data in these files or modify the provided examples:
+Administrators can quickly seed the database by uploading CSV files from the **Control Panel → Data Imports** page.
+Example templates are available in the `import_files` directory at the project root if you want to use them as a starting point:

 - `example_gl_codes.csv`
 - `example_locations.csv` – includes a `products` column listing product names